Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Preliminaries

 \subsection{Moduli Space}

 After the motivation coming from the Elliptic curve, our goal is to construct an analogous moduli space, we are going to assign coordinates for the space of triples $(X_{\psi},C_{\pm},\omega)$, where $\omega$ is a holomorphic differential 3-form on $X_\psi$.
-First, we recall that, from \cite[Section 2.1]{MovArticleMQ}, there are affine coordinates for the pairs $(X, \omega)$: one can associate coordinates $(t_0, t_4)$ to a mirror quintic $X_\psi$, with $\psi^{-5} = \frac{t_4}{t_0^5}$.
-If we recall $G$ from Definition \ref{MQdef}, we have: The 3-form dependent on $(t_0, t_4)$ is the form induced on the resolution of the quotient via the residue form
+First, we recall that, from~\cite[Section 2.1]{MovArticleMQ}, there are affine coordinates for the pairs $(X, \omega)$: one can associate coordinates $(t_0, t_4)$ to a mirror quintic $X_\psi$, with $\psi^{-5} = \frac{t_4}{t_0^5}$.
+If we recall $G$ from Definition~\ref{MQdef}, we have: The 3-form dependent on $(t_0, t_4)$ is the form induced on the resolution of the quotient via the residue form (written in the affine coordinates $x_0=1$, as in~\cite{MovArticleMQ}, Section 2.1)

 which is clearly invariant after the action of the group $G$.
 Note that these coordinates are only defined $t_0^5\ne t_4$ and $t_4\ne0$.
-The curves $C_{\pm}$ also depend on this coordinates, but, in order to avoid taking tenth and square roots, we introduce new coordinates $s_0$ and $s_4$ which satisfy $s_0^2 = t_0$ and $s_4^{10} = t_4$.
+The curves $C_{\pm}$ also depend on these coordinates, but, in order to avoid taking tenth and square roots, we introduce new coordinates $s_0$ and $s_4$ which satisfy $s_0^2 = t_0$ and $s_4^{10} = t_4$.
 In these coordinates the curves are the resolution of singularities of the quotient of

 by the group $G$.
-In the appendix of \cite{mor-wal}, they give an explicit way to solve this singularities.
+In the appendix of~\cite{mor-wal}, they give an explicit way to solve this singularities.
 We can, therefore, associate a pair $(s_0,s_4)$ to a triple $(X_{s_0,s_4}, C_{\pm}, \omega)$.
 Of course, this association is only defined when $s_4^{10} \ne s_0^{10}$ and $s_4s_0\ne 0$, since for $s_0=0$ both curves $C_+$ and $C_-$ are equal.
-We end up with a quasi affine space ${\sf S_{op}}:= \Bbb C^2\setminus\{s_0s_4(s_0^{10} - s_4^{10}) = 0\}$ parametrizing the triples $(X_{s_0,s_4},C_{\pm},\omega)$.
+We end up with a quasi affine space ${\sf S_{op}}:= \mathbb C^2\setminus\{s_0s_4(s_0^{10} - s_4^{10}) = 0\}$ parametrizing the triples $(X_{s_0,s_4},C_{\pm},\omega)$.
 This parametrization has an important property which we state below: